21 Creating Good Charts

 geom_boxplot() +

-Which one best demonstrates that in every state and region, the murder rate decreased?
+Which one best demonstrates that in every country, the life expectancy increased?

-The line segment plot connects related observations (from the same state) but allows you to assess similarity between the lines (e.g. almost all states have negative slope).
-The same information goes into the creation of the other two plots, but the bar chart is extremely cluttered, and the boxplot doesn’t allow you to connect single state observations over time.
-So while you can see an aggregate relationship (overall, the average number of murders in each state per 100k residents decreased) you can’t see the individual relationships.
+The line segment plot connects related observations (from the same country) but allows you to assess similarity between the lines (e.g. almost all countries have positive slope).
+The same information goes into the creation of the other two plots, but the bar chart is extremely cluttered, and the boxplot doesn’t allow you to connect single country observations over time.
+So while you can see an aggregate relationship (overall, the average life expectancy increased) you can’t see the individual relationships.

 The aesthetic mappings and choices you make when creating plots have a huge impact on the conclusions that you (and others) can easily make when examining those plots.3

 Which of the lines is the longest?
 Shortest?
 It is much easier to determine the relative length of the line when the ends are aligned.
-In fact, the line lengths are the same in both panels.
+The three lines have the same length in both panels, but the operation is much more difficult when the lines do not start or end at the same place.

 When making judgments corresponding to numerical quantities, there is an order of tasks from easiest (1) to hardest (6), with equivalent tasks at the same level.4